[CRSI] Four Scenarios That Will Define the Future of Maritime Cybersecurity

 🌐 Scenario 4: National-Level Standardization — The "Maritime Cyber National Program"

-▶ When governments and nations lead industry-wide standardization
+When governments lead industry-wide standardization

 Key Characteristics

-• Development of national E26/E27 standard templates
+• National E26/E27 standard templates

-• Supplier education and certification programs
+• Supplier education & certification programs

-• Adoption of digital design standards by shipyards
+• Digital design standards adopted by shipyards

-• Integration with national infrastructure (ports, CPT, VTS, etc.)
+• Integration with ports, CPT, VTS infrastructure

-• Expansion into insurance, finance, and audit frameworks
+• Expansion into insurance, finance, audit frameworks

 Outcomes

-• A nation leads the industry’s overall standards
+• A nation leads overall industry standards

-• Full documentation interoperability among owners, shipyards, and suppliers
+• Full documentation interoperability across stakeholders

 • National-level cyber resilience enhancement